 Our pupils’ backgrounds, our culture and our climate for learning provide the following drivers that underpin all areas of our curriculum, including science:

 - Initiative – which helps pupils to grow as independent learners, not dependant on adults to learn

 - Possibilities – which helps pupils to build aspirations and know available possibilities for their future lives

 - Environment – which helps pupils to understand and appreciate their locality which facilitates their relationship to the wider world

 - Creativity – which helps children express themselves through the arts and explore learning in a dynamic way.

-We carefully balance the requirement for pupils to reach national expectations in core subjects with our wider curriculum aims of providing full spectrum of thoughtful and enriching experiences.
+We carefully balance the requirement for pupils to reach national expectations in core subjects with our wider curriculum aims of providing a full spectrum of thoughtful and enriching experiences.
 As much as we value the progress and fulfilment of our pupils academically, we strive to offer them a rich and varied science curriculum too.
 Alongside offering our children a carefully mapped progression of skills in science, we try to enable the children to practice and incorporate their scientific skills across other subjects; giving them the opportunity to express their learning in a variety of ways.
 As a result of this, our pupils thrive.

 To find out more about science in the National Curriculum click here.

 Symondsbury Science week 20th November 2023